Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Realistic expectations

-This article is for education only and is not medical advice.
+Health Disclaimer: This article is for education only and is not medical advice.
 High blood pressure can be dangerous even when you feel well.
-Do not stop or change prescribed medicine because of herbs, detox plans, or diet claims you see online.
+Do not stop, start, or change prescribed medicine because of an alkaline diet, herbs, supplements, detox plans, or online claims.
 Talk with a qualified clinician before using supplements if you are pregnant, breastfeeding, have kidney or thyroid disease, or take any prescription medicine.

 Frequently Asked Questions